gwendalLeplant/noteTakingApp/README.md

 # noteTakingApp

-A small note taking application in order to understand how create a webservices based on Hibernate's managed database
+A small note taking application in order to understand how to create a webservices based on Hibernate's managed database